 Part 7: “The End Credits”

 Someone with depression is not looking for sympathy, they are looking for understanding.
 Be there for each other, and not just with meaningless pleasantries in passing or with a “thumbs up” on Facebook, but in person, for real, and with genuine concern for each other and their well-being.
+We need to keep an open mind and an open ear when it comes to those we hold dear.
 Don't think of love as a chore, but as a blessing and a privilege.